“What do Christians mean when they say ‘the image of God.’”

 Above all, our work should aim to create selfless relationships that are the definition of community.

 In a small way, that's what my book club does.
-Amid the brokenness of our sinful existence, an honest but respectful dialog--fueled by some of the greatest portrayals of how life is and ought to be, offers a glimpse--offers a glimpse of the image of God in action, creating a community of selfless love in a small corner of the globe.
+Amid the brokenness of our sinful existence, an honest but respectful dialog--fueled by some of the greatest portrayals of how life is and ought to be--offers a glimpse of the image of God in action, creating a community of selfless love in a small corner of the globe.